 Symptoms may arise following a change in normal routine.
 A new job or hobby may require constant extreme postures which can lead to blood loss in multiple tissues contributing to symptoms.

-Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damage, either from poor posture or trauma.
+Another possible cause for T4 syndrome is that the facet joints in the thoracic spine become damaged, either from poor posture or trauma.
 This causes inflammation to the nerve root at that level, leading to symptoms of T4 syndrome.

 More often found in women than men, the reason for the sex discrepancy for T4 syndrome is unknown.